 - Does the user interface look as per the design specification?

-- Does the login form works successfully?
+- Does the login form work successfully?

 - Does formwork similarly in every popular browser?

-- How errors are handled and displayed?
+- How are errors handled and displayed?

-Outlook Security Testing:
+Outlook Security Testing

 - Do masked characters allow deciphering if copied?